0xAX/linux-insides/Booting/linux-bootstrap-5.md

 	popq	%rsi
 ```

-Again we set `rdi` to a pointer to the `boot_params` structure and preserve it on the stack.
-In the same time we set `rsi` to point to the area which should be used for kernel uncompression.
-The last step is preparation of the `extract_kernel` parameters and call of this function which will uncompres the kernel.
+Like before, we push `rsi` onto the stack to preserve the pointer to `boot_params`.
+We also copy the contents of `rsi` to `rdi`.
+Then, we set `rsi` to point to the area where the kernel will be decompressed.
+The last step is to prepare the parameters for the  `extract_kernel` function and call it to decompress the kernel.
 The `extract_kernel` function is defined in the  [arch/x86/boot/compressed/misc.c](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/misc.c) source code file and takes six arguments:

-* `rmode` - pointer to the [boot_params](https://github.com/torvalds/linux/blob/v4.16/arch/x86/include/uapi/asm/bootparam.h) structure which is filled by bootloader or during early kernel initialization;
+* `rmode` - a pointer to the [boot_params](https://github.com/torvalds/linux/blob/v4.16/arch/x86/include/uapi/asm/bootparam.h) structure which is filled by either the bootloader or during early kernel initialization;
-* `heap` - pointer to the `boot_heap` which represents start address of the early boot heap;
+* `heap` - a pointer to `boot_heap` which represents the start address of the early boot heap;
-* `input_data` - pointer to the start of the compressed kernel or in other words pointer to the `arch/x86/boot/compressed/vmlinux.bin.bz2`;
+* `input_data` - a pointer to the start of the compressed kernel or in other words, a pointer to the `arch/x86/boot/compressed/vmlinux.bin.bz2` file;
-* `input_len` - size of the compressed kernel;
+* `input_len` - the size of the compressed kernel;
-* `output` - start address of the future decompressed kernel;
+* `output` - the start address of the decompressed kernel;
-* `output_len` - size of decompressed kernel;
+* `output_len` - the size of the decompressed kernel;

-All arguments will be passed through the registers according to [System V Application Binary Interface](http://www.x86-64.org/documentation/abi.pdf).
-We've finished all preparation and can now look at the kernel decompression.
+All arguments will be passed through registers as per the [System V Application Binary Interface](http://www.x86-64.org/documentation/abi.pdf).
+We've finished all the preparations and can now decompress the kernel.

 Kernel decompression
 --------------------------------------------------------------------------------

-As we saw in previous paragraph, the `extract_kernel` function is defined in the [arch/x86/boot/compressed/misc.c](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/misc.c) source code file and takes six arguments.
+As we saw in the previous paragraph, the `extract_kernel` function is defined in the [arch/x86/boot/compressed/misc.c](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/misc.c) source code file and takes six arguments.
 This function starts with the video/console initialization that we already saw in the previous parts.
-We need to do this again because we don't know if we started in [real mode](https://en.wikipedia.org/wiki/Real_mode) or a bootloader was used, or whether the bootloader used the `32` or `64-bit` boot protocol.
+We need to do this again because we don't know if we started in [real mode](https://en.wikipedia.org/wiki/Real_mode) or if a bootloader was used, or whether the bootloader used the `32` or `64-bit` boot protocol.

 After the first initialization steps, we store pointers to the start of the free memory and to the end of it: